 “You are only one workout away from a good mood.”

 From social media posts to T-shirts to water bottles, the phrase seems to be everywhere.
 And there’s some truth to it.
 Exercise causes the body to release endorphins (those feel good hormones).
-Also, it can as help distract you from negative feelings.
+Also, it can help distract you from negative feelings.

 But a recent study published in Depression and Anxiety goes on to say that exercise can help ward off depression.